Automated Vehicle Readiness Study

 The study was conducted by a team with two vehicles, each equipped with a full suite of automated driving sensors, such as advanced camera, lidar, radar and positioning systems.
 The vehicles were driven on different roadway segments throughout the state to record data from the automation sensors.

-The study findings demonstrated that the majority of surveyed routes are very suitable for Automated Driving Functions, including Lane-Keep Assist.
+The study’s findings showed that most surveyed routes are suitable for Automated Driving Functions, including Lane-Keep Assist.
 The study confirmed that alternating black and white lane striping, or tiger tail striping, were highly effective and recognizable by LKA technologies.
 Based on various factors, some roadway deficiencies were identified on the surveyed roadway, such as:

-• Gaps in lane markings or not have full lane markings (often due to pavement maintenance).
+- There are gaps in some lane markings and some do not have full lane marking, which is often due to pavement maintenance.

-• Lane markings that are not high contrast, making them less visible.
+- Some lane markings that are not high contrast, which make them less visible.

 WHAT UTAH ROADWAYS WERE EVALUATED?

-As part of the Automated Vehicle Readiness Study, VSI Labs surveyed more than 1,000 miles of roadway on three routes within Utah:
+As part of the Automated Vehicle Readiness Study, VSI Labs surveyed more than 1,000 miles of roadway on eight routes throughout Utah:

 BENEFITS OF THE STUDY